Abdominal Pain and Anemia in a Child

 Washington University School of Medicine, St. Louis, MO

-This case was reviewed and updated in 2009 by Dr. Eric Kraut and members of the Teaching Cases Subcommittee.
+This case was reviewed and updated in June 2013 by Dr. Ted Wun and members of the Teaching Cases Subcommittee.

 Copyright of the American Society of Hematology, 2006.
 ISSN: 1931-6860.